Scissors are NOT Created Equal. I like Kai best!

 And they all fit in my portable sewing tin with needles, thimble and thread.

-Now you can get your own Kai scissors from Eye of the Beholder, honed with a slightly rounded tip, specially for your hand reverse-applique needs.
+Now you can get your own Kai scissors from Eye of the Beholder, honed with a slightly rblunted tip, specially for your hand reverse-applique needs.
 And very sharp Kai scissors just for your machine reverse applique needs!